TTU-HEP/HodoScope/README.md

-# HoloScope
+# HodoScope

-This area holds code to generate and reconstruct data from the HoloScope
+This area holds code to generate and reconstruct data from the HodoScope

 ## Setup